jaxenpolitowicz/Software-Engineering-Budget-Project/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------
 Features:

--Add expenses with category selection via dropdown menu
+- Add expenses with category selection via dropdown menu

--Create new custom categories anytime
+- Create new custom categories anytime

--Set and edit per-category budget limits
+- Set and edit per-category budget limits

--Two live-updating pie charts:
+- Two live-updating pie charts:

-  -Spending Distribution
+  - Spending Distribution

-  -Budget Allocation
+  - Budget Allocation

--Persistent data stored in budget_data.json
+- Persistent data stored in budget_data.json

--Automatically updates visualizations when expenses or categories change
+- Automatically updates visualizations when expenses or categories change

 -------------------------------------------------------------------------------------------------------------------------------------------------
 **Requirements:**

--Python 3.10+
+- Python 3.10+

--Installed libraries:
+- Installed libraries:

-  -tkinter (usually included with Python)
+  - tkinter (usually included with Python)

-  -matplotlib
+  - matplotlib

-  -json (built-in)
+  - json (built-in)

 To run:

--simply run main.py with the above libraries installed
+- simply run main.py with the above libraries installed

--the .json file will automacially be created if one does not already exist
+- the .json file will automacially be created if one does not already exist

 ------------------------------------------------------------------------------------------------------------------------------------------------
 **Usage Example:**

 **-Add an Expense**

--Select a category from the dropdown
+- Select a category from the dropdown

--Enter a description
+- Enter a description

--Enter an amount
+- Enter an amount

--Click Add Expense
+- Click Add Expense

   → The category totals update instantly

   → Pie charts redraw immediately

 **Add a New Category**

--Click Category Manager
+- Click Category Manager

--Enter name & budget limit
+- Enter name & budget limit

--Click Add Category
+- Click Add Category

   → Category appears in dropdown

   → Budget limit visible in budget distribution chart

 **Modify a Category Limit**

--Open Category Manager
+- Open Category Manager

--Select an existing category
+- Select an existing category

--Enter new limit
+- Enter new limit

--Click Update Limit
+- Click Update Limit